qpchen/RepECN/README.md

 [Urban100 - Huang et al. CVPR 2015](https://sites.google.com/site/jbhuang0604/publications/struct_sr).

 For these datasets, we first convert the result images to YCbCr color space and evaluate PSNR on the Y channel only.
 You can download [benchmark datasets](https://cv.snu.ac.kr/research/EDSR/benchmark.tar) (250MB).
-Set ``--dir_data <where_benchmark_folder_located>`` to evaluate the ALAN with the benchmarks.
+Set ``--dir_data <where_benchmark_folder_located>`` to evaluate the RepECN with the benchmarks.

-## How to train ALAN
+## How to train RepECN
 We used [DIV2K](http://www.vision.ee.ethz.ch/%7Etimofter/publications/Agustsson-CVPRW-2017.pdf) dataset to train our model.
 Please download it from [here](https://cv.snu.ac.kr/research/EDSR/DIV2K.tar) (7.1GB).

 Unpack the tar file to any place you want.
 Then, change the ```dir_data``` argument in ```src/option.py``` to the place where DIV2K images are located.